mutaphysis/swiftpp/README.md

 You will need a clang/llvm install to be able to compile swiftpp itself.
 Look in setup_llvm.txt for instructions.
 I worked with llvm trunk and try to use the latest Xcode to track the latest swift version.
 When things get more stable, I'll try to settle on an llvm version.
-As of this writing I have llvm revision #230189 and Xcode 6.3 beta.
+As of this writing I have llvm revision #243874 and Xcode 7 beta 5.

 If clang/llvm is installed at the same path as in setup_llvm.txt (/opt/llvm), you can then open and compile swiftpp.xcodeproj.
 You will have to edit the project's paths otherwise.

 That's it, you should now have a tool named swiftpp at the repository root level.

-Note that if do an non-optimised (debug) build of clang/llvm, the swiftpp pre-compiler might run very slow.
+Note that if you do an non-optimised (debug) build of clang/llvm, the swiftpp pre-compiler might run very slow.

 Usage